szolkaa/Automatic-linuxcnc-config-generators-for-ethercat/README.md

 Use as: EFI system partition
 Use as: swap partition 4–16 GB
 Use as: ext4 partition with mount point /
-*If the EFI partition already exists, select use as system partition and do not format.
+*If you have a Legacy BIOS, the system installs using the disk's MBR, and no EFI partition is created *If the EFI partition already exists, select use as system partition and do not format.
 *The EFI partition must contain a Debian entry for the system to boot from the disk